 We intend to carefully seek businesses through acquisitions and alliances, whose products and technologies are complementary to ours, or which will enable us to expand our markets and/or our market share.
+On September 7, 2020 we entered into a share swap agreement to acquire InOpticals Inc., a technology leader offering ultra-high-speed test instruments for the laboratory and manufacturing markets.
 However, we may not be able to make beneficial transactions or a sufficient number of them in the future to meet our strategic goals.
 Our competitors may be in a better position to acquire the same businesses, products and technologies that we want to acquire.
 Our fluctuating stock price, cash position, or ability to raise capital or issue debt on favorable terms at the time of an acquisition may also affect our ability to complete such an acquisition.
 Acquisitions or alliances could also distract management's attention from our day-to-day business and operations.
 In the event of any future acquisition or strategic alliance, we could, among other things:

-- issue shares that would dilute individual shareholder percentage ownership; - incur additional debt, be subject to additional debt covenants, and incur additional interest expense; - assume liabilities and commitments; - incur significant expenses related to acquisition costs; - incur significant expenses related to amortization of additional intangible assets; - incur significant impairment losses of goodwill and intangible assets related to such acquisitions; and - incur losses from operations.
+- issue shares that would dilute individual shareholder percentage ownership; - incur additional debt, be subject to additional debt covenants, and incur additional interest expenses; - assume liabilities and commitments; - incur significant expenses related to acquisition costs; - incur significant expenses related to amortization of additional intangible assets; - incur significant impairment losses of goodwill and intangible assets related to such acquisitions; and - incur losses from operations.